-For patients with a history of obstructive pulmonary disorder, the use of post-infusion medications including short and long acting bronchodilators, and inhaled corticosteroids should be considered.
-Following the first four infusions, if the patient experiences no major infusion related reactions, these inhaled post-infusion medications may be discontinued at the discretion of the physician.
+For patients with a history of obstructive pulmonary disorder, the use of post-infusion medications including short and long-acting bronchodilators, and inhaled corticosteroids should be considered.
+Following cycle 1 infusions, if the patient experiences no major infusion related reactions, these inhaled post-infusion medications may be discontinued at the discretion of the physician.